 High pH level

 If the soil is too alkaline or too acid, certain plants won’t grow or will grow poorly, and certain important microorganisms might not be able to thrive.
 Some plants prefer more alkaline/acid soil, but very rare plants thrive in extremes.

 Every vegetable, shrub or tree, grows best in its preferred pH.
 Just to give an example, tomatoes will grow best in the soil that ranges from 6-6.8 pH (meaning slightly acidic to neutral).

 The level of nutrients will vary, depending on the soil’s pH.
-Growth of certain beneficial organism might be inhibited in extreme conditions (very acidic or very alkaline).
+The growth of certain beneficial organisms might be inhibited in extreme conditions (very acidic or very alkaline).